Advertisement

 7 / 7

-Many experts recommend that you do a skin self-exam monthly, unless your doctor advises you to do it more frequently.
-That's in addition to an annual skin check by a dermatologist.
-Whether you schedule it in your calendar, with an app or on an old-fashioned pen and paper planner, it's a date worth keeping for healthy skin.
+Many experts recommend that you do a skin self-exam monthly, unless your healthcare provider advises you to do it more frequently.
+That's in addition to an annual skin check by a dermatologist (a doctor who treats skin conditions).
+Whether you schedule it in your calendar, with an app or on a pen and paper planner, it's important to keep your appointmenet for healthy skin.

 More On